MeltanoLabs/tap-postgres/README.md

 `.env` if the `--config=ENV` is provided, such that config values will be considered if a matching environment variable is set either in the terminal context or in the `.env` file.

-### SSH Tunnels (Bastion Hosts)

-This tap supports connecting to a Postgres database via an SSH tunnel (also known as a bastion host).
-This is useful if you need to connect to a database that is not publicly accessible.
-This is the same as using `ssh -L` and `ssh -R`, but this is done inside the tap itself.

 ## Installation